Smoking, Vaping & Snus

 The harms come from the other parts of tobacco, such as the tar and carbon monoxide.
 Short term, it can leave you breathless, affect your skin, teeth, hair, and nails.
 Longer term it can cause many illnesses such as cancer, heart disease, and lung disease.
 It can also negatively affect fertility and sexual performance.

 Smoking is one of the biggest causes of death and illness in the UK.
 The long-term effects of vaping are still being researched but it is agreed to be up to 95% less harmful than smoking.
+Regular use of snus can cause oral lesions.

 If buying vapes, verify the product via official websites or buy from a licensed shop.
 Legal UK vapes are strictly regulated.
 They must contain a maximum of 2% nicotine, about 600 puffs, four named ingredients and can be identified by a kite mark and hologram.
 2% nicotine is the recommended strength for adults who are heavy smokers and want to quit smoking.